WorldWideTelescope/pywwt-notebooks/README.md

 ## Testing the BinderHub infrastructure locally

-If you’d like to make changes to this repository and want to test how they’ll work in our [BinderHub] instance, you can do so by intalling and using [jupyter-repo2docker] — assuming your machine also has [Docker] installed.
+If you’d like to make changes to this repository and want to test how they’ll work in our [BinderHub] instance, you can do so by installing and using [jupyter-repo2docker] — assuming your machine also has [Docker] installed.
 Just
 run: